csci104/site/syllabus/index.md

 ## Textbook

-We will be using "Data Structures and Algorithm Analysis in C++" by Mark Weiss.
+We will be using **"Data Structures and Algorithm Analysis in C++" by Mark Weiss**.
 In addition, you should have a Discrete Mathematics textbook (whichever book you used for CSCI 170 will suffice): I will specificially refer to reading from "Essential Discrete Mathematics for Computer Science" by Lewis & Zax.
 You may also find the course lecture notes useful.
 You may download (and possibly print) the [lecture notes]({{ site.data.urls.notes }}).
 These are based on teaching of CSCI 104 in past semesters, and cover the material quite accurately as presented in class.
 However, the lecture notes may be out of order and cover different topics, as we have changed the schedule significantly.